The importance of proper document identification in online notarisation

 2. Tamper detection that flags any sign of alteration on the document image

-3. Biometric face matching that compares a live selfie with the ID photo using vision algorithms
+3. Biometric face matching that compares a live selfie with the ID photo

 4. Liveness challenges that confirm the signer is a real person, not a photo or pre-recorded video